 Essential fix #1 – Reverse polarity fix

 All constructors should provide their board with reverse voltage polarity protection and current limiter protection.
-The solution is simply to install a fuse (or better – two fuses, one for each of the power connections on the board) .
-The kit is supplied with a diode for reverse voltage protection, but this will only work if the power supply is fused, and is likely to still be inadequate if your power supply offers up 20A!
-See the recommended fix here.
+The solution is simply to install a fuse (or better – two fuses, one for each of the power connections on the board).
+The kit is supplied with a diode for reverse voltage protection, but this will only work if the power supply is fused, and is likely to be inadequate if your power supply offers up 20A!
+See more details on the recommended fix here.

 v3 board with WX version of TDA2822 chip